Foreclosure – FAQs

 The Superior Court appoints an individual, usually a local attorney, as the foreclosure committee.
 This individual advertises the sale and conducts an auction at the property on a date set by the Court.
 The bid obtained from the highest bidder at the auction is submitted to the court for approval.
 If the court approves the highest bid obtained at the auction, the sale is completed within 30 days of court approval of the sale.

 9. WHAT IS A DEED IN LIEU OF FORECLOSURE?

 A deed in lieu of foreclosure is the result of the lender and the borrower agreeing that the borrower will give the lender a deed to the property, which secures the loan.
 The deed in lieu of foreclosure would obviate the need for a foreclosure.
 Usually, the agreement includes the understanding that the debt is paid in full.

-For more information, call Collins Hannafin to speak directly with an attorney who can help with foreclosure.
+For more information, contact Collins Hannafin online or call their office to speak directly with an attorney who can help with foreclosure.